rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 you tell us about any replication or log shipping so that we can work with you to ensure that it is re-established following the maintenance.

-If you are using BackupNet/ServiceNet, you will need to make arrangements to move this to ExNet before your move night.
-In DFW3, BackupNet/ServiceNet will be available for use only for Rackspace Managed Backup and for ObjectRocket.

 #### I have colocation devices that Rackspace does not have access to.
 How will these be migrated?

 Because we do not have access to your colocation devices, you will be